nywinewench/fan-fiction-archive/RWBY/quincy/chapter-1.md

 In a heartbeat, Lacuna's blade exploded forward, extending in segments across six, twelve, eighteen feet along thin cable.
 A shower of sparks indicated that the android had been hit, but the blue-white glow of it's still-charging rifle proved the strike non-lethal.
-Quincy snapped her arm whip-like and released the trigger, more sparks flew, and the entire pommel mechanism spun wildly, reeling in the collapsible cable, reassembling the sword segments at the hilt.
+Quincy snapped their arm whip-like and released the trigger, more sparks flew, and the entire pommel mechanism spun wildly, reeling in the collapsible cable, reassembling the sword segments at the hilt.
 The two halves of the android's body, sawed cleanly through the middle, hit the metal floor with resounding _thunks_, it's unfinished monologue trailing into silence.

 Quincy dropped into a full split as two blue-white concussive bolts narrowly passed overhead.
 Such energy weapons took time to recharge between shots, so- only two androids must remain.
-Sensing motion in her periphery, she exited the split in a forward tumble, raising her sword arm, firing again.
-As the blade segmented, she tugged the hilt horizontally, first to one side, then the other, and was rewarded by the head of the second android rolling independently across the floor.
+Sensing motion in their periphery, Quincy exited the split in a forward tumble, raising their sword arm, firing again.
+As the blade segmented, they tugged the hilt horizontally, first to one side, then the other, and were rewarded by the head of the second android rolling independently across the floor.

 Where was the third?
 Quincy glanced wildly to each side, standing cautiously.
 Nested in this machinery, against machinery, Quincy was practically blind.